-In April 2021, ReMEDIES partner Ocean Conservation Trust (OCT) began our seagrass restoration work across an area of around one hectare in Jennycliff Bay, Plymouth Sound.
+In 2022, ReMEDIES restoration lead the Ocean Conservation Trust (OCT) began using a new method of seagrass planting at our restoration site in Jennycliff Bay, Plymouth Sound.

 This was followed by another round of planting in July 2023, when a further 100 hessian mats, covering an area of 2,500 square metres were deployed.
 This brings the total area planted in Jennycliff bay to over 3 hectares.
 This is England’s largest seagrass planting effort, which aims to restore a total of eight hectares of seagrass meadows in Plymouth Sound and The Solent.

 Seeds for planting were gathered from healthy seagrass beds off the Cornish coast and in the Solent.
 The seeds are then planted into sand in 100% biodegradeable mats made of hessian and cotton.
 They are nurtured at our purpose-built cultivation facility at the National Marine Aquarium (NMA) in Plymouth until they grow into strong, healthy plants which are ready to take the next step of their journey, into the sea.

 The OCT's professional dive team take them to our restoration site where they lower them into the water and pin them to the seabed.
 Over time, the mats will biodegrade, leaving behind flourishing seagrass plants that form lush, green meadows.

 During this round of planting, our divers were able to check on the previous round of mats planted out in Jennycliff Bay in Autumn 2022.
 They were delighted to see an incredible extent of healthy, dense seagrass!

 We will continue to monitor the condition of this brand new seagrass bed, while refining our planting techniques.